-My Locations allows you to manage your current location data; from sales performance, lease expiry dates, franchisee contact information, and more.
-Any custom attributes regarding your store locations can be added, and then uploaded locations allow you to quickly find sites by their unique store IDs, categorize locations, show high performing sites, and their associated trade areas.
+My Locations allows you to manage your current location data from sales performance, lease expiry dates, franchisee contact information, and more.
+Any custom attributes regarding your store locations can be added.
+Uploading locations allow you to quickly find sites by their unique store IDs, categorize locations, show high performing sites and their associated trade areas.

-In this User Guide, there are two ways to update your data.
-Check out in-depth instructions below for updating either via:
+There are two ways to update your data in PiinPoint.
+Check out in-depth instructions below for updating via:

 1. CSV Imports